phkhanhtrinh23/livel_application/README.md

 Moreover, this application is the solution we have come up with to address one of the **17 sustainable development goals** which were set in 2015 by the **United Nations General Assembly** and are intended to be achieved by the year 2030.

+We want to address **Goal 8** - more specifically, **Target 8.9**.

+- *Goal 8*: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
+- *Target 8.9*: By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.

 ### Team Members

 Our team consists of 4 members, who are: